LLEGIT/my_cv/README.md

 # my_cv
-Curriculum Vitae on a webpage using front-end langugages
+Curriculum Vitae on a webpage using front-end languages